-Not since April Fool’s Day 1979, at a Motörhead gig at the Lyceum in London, have we (well, M actually) experienced such a cacophony.
+Not since April Fool’s Day 1979, at a Motörhead gig at the Lyceum in London, have we experienced such a cacophony.
 As part of Semana Santa – when the statue of Cristo de la Expiración at the altar of Órgiva’s church is removed and carried around town – there are fireworks; very, very loud ones.
 Today, a 100 metre-long rig of bangers, some so loud the road shook beneath our feet, were strung across the street outside La Iglesia de Nuestra Señora de la Expectación.

 There’s been a bit of rain recently but by noon blue skies had appeared and the crowds gathered for what is one of the town’s annual highlights.
 At first we hung around the rubbish bins while others, in their best attire, packed into the church where a band played mournful music.
-S retreated to ‘get a better view’ further away down the street – behind an ambulance.
+We retreated to ‘get a better view’ further away down the street – behind an ambulance.
 The town’s dogs – and there are many – were nowhere to be seen.

 Here’s a very short clip of the bangers, which went on for several minutes.
 You may wish to turn the volume down.
 There are more tomorrow around 6pm.